 I also equipped my G44 with a Crimson Trace CMR 201 laser sight.
 Crimson Trace lists the little unit at $164.99, though I’ve seen it for as much as $20.00 less from other sources.
 However, buying one direct from CT provides free batteries for that unit for life.
 The CMR 201 fits all weapons with a standard rail of sufficient–minimal–length.
 It has ambidextrous tap on/tap off levers that fall perfectly to the trigger finger just in front of the trigger guard.
 It is very small, light, and produces CT’s usual brilliant red beam, which is visible in daylight out to 15 yards under most circumstances.
 Lasers are obviously visible at greater ranges indoors and under subdued outside lighting.
 Surprisingly, the “iron”—actually, polymer—and laser sights were perfectly aligned at 25 yards.
 I’ve never seen that before.

 Is the G44 suitable for self-defense?
 In that it is reliable and handles like every other Glock, yes.
-However, the .22LR cartridge is, in comparison with centerfire handgun cartridges beginning with the .380, weak.
+However, the .22LR cartridge is, in comparison with centerfire handgun cartridges beginning with the .380 ACP, weak.
 I’ve always considered the .380 the minimum self-defense cartridge.
-Advances in ammunition technology in recent years have improved even that little cartridge, but there is little that can be done with .22LR ammunition, as useful as it is, to make it an unquestionably good self-defense choice.
-This doesn’t mean it can’t function in that role, but I would not bet my life on it.
+Advances in ammunition technology in recent years have improved even that little cartridge, and some manufacturers have begun marketing the .22LR in self defense versions optimized for pistol length barrels.
+These cartridges probably perform better than non-optimized cartridges, but I’d still prefer at least a .380.

 As with the G17, Glock’s first firearm, Glock got the G44 right.
 Mine cost more than $100 less than a centerfire Glock, and of course, .22LR ammunition is inexpensive—if you can find any these days.
 It’s a very low cost way to hone one’s skills, and the manual of arms transfers directly to every other Glock.
 Besides, it’s plainly fun to shoot, and is a very non-threatening choice for introducing new shooters to the shooting sports.